Arizona-Sonora Desert Museum: Raptor free-flight

+Ferruginous hawk in flight (top) and a barn owl (bottom) are just some of the birds that can be seen.

 This birds-of-prey demonstration is held in the open desert and spectators watch from the flight path.
 The birds fly so close visitors often feel the brush of feathers.
 Weather permitting, the museum hosts two demonstrations daily from mid-October through mid-April.
 The birds fly completely untethered, without any jesses (leg straps) and most often without leg rings.

 Only birds native to the Sonoran Desert Region are flown.
 A featured species is Harris's hawks, the only raptor species in the world to hunt as a family using strategy, like wolves.
 The morning and afternoon demonstrations showcase different species, so each is unique.
 Species include: Harris's hawk, peregrine falcons, barn owls, red-tailed hawks, ferruginous hawk, great horned owl, gray hawk, prairie falcon, and chihuahuan raven.

 Docent stations

 Docent Stations, with trained volunteer naturalists, are located throughout the museum grounds.
 At these stations, docents offer presentations with live reptiles, birds, or mammals, or with animal skulls, skeletons, or fossil remains.
 Some stations interpret the geology of the Sonoran Desert region including rock formations and semi-precious stones.

 Tours are available through advanced reservations via the museum's website.
 Topics include: Zookeeper for a Day, Winged Wonders (Hummingbird Tour), Warden Aquarium Private Tour, Walk on the Wild Side, and the Reptiles, Amphibians, and Invertebrates Tour.